SoftwareKater/nx-confusion/docs/README.md

 and visit your browser at `http://localhost:3333`.
 Yes, that is not a 4200 after the colon.
 Our backend now serves the frontend, so both are available on the same port.

-Provided that you have put the app under version control, all that is left to do now for you to deploy the app is
+Provided that you have put the app under version control, all that is left to do for you to deploy the app is
 * registering with heroku
 * create an app via the web interface
 * target your github repo master branch for automatic builds

 ## Conclusion